Grey Nuns White Spruce Park

 The City of St. Albert cautions everyone to stay off the Sturgeon River in the winter.
 The river ice surface is unpredictable and not safe for any type of recreational activity.
 Learn more ice safety

-The GNWSP Advisory Committee continues to work on trial plots to reforest different areas of the forest with White Spruce.
+The GNWSP working group continues to work on trial plots to reforest different areas of the forest with white spruce.

-If you come across a trial plot, please be careful to ensure the healthy growth of our new trees.
+If you come across a trial plot, please be careful not to disturb it to ensure the healthy growth of our new trees.

 The GNWSP Management Plan took home the 2015 Parks Excellence award from the Alberta Recreation and Parks Association.
 View the video